asifpy/django-crudbuilder/README.rst

 LOGIN REQUIRED
 --------------

-To enable global login required for all CRUD views, add the following to settings file
+To enable global login required for all the models CRUD views, add the following to settings file

 .. code-block:: python